 Select Windows Audio, right-click and select Restart.

 Skype Microphone problems are usually device-oriented.
-Which means, one solution might not work for all.
+This means, one solution might not work for all.
 Try the fixes mentioned above and see if they help you, but if your microphone is still not working with Skype, try restarting the Skype app.

 This post has some additional tips to fix Skype audio and video problems.